1918 United Kingdom general election

 It was also the first general election to include on a single day all eligible voters of the United Kingdom, although the vote count was delayed until 28 December so that the ballots cast by soldiers serving overseas could be included in the tallies.
 Prior to this election the university constituency seats were re-allocated.
 Several seats were filled in multi-seat constituencies using STV.

 The election resulted in a landslide victory for the coalition government of David Lloyd George, who had replaced H. H. Asquith as Prime Minister in December 1916.
 They were both Liberals, and continued to battle for control of the party, which was rapidly losing popular support, and never regained power.

 The election was also noted for the dramatic result in Ireland, which showed clear disapproval of government policy.
 The Irish Parliamentary Party were almost completely wiped out by the Irish republican party Sinn Féin, who vowed in their manifesto to establish an independent Irish Republic.
-They refused to take their seats in Westminster, instead forming a breakaway government and declaring Irish independence.
-The Irish War of Independence began soon after the election.
+They refused to take their seats in Westminster, instead forming Dáil Éireann as a separatist parliament and made a Declaration of Independence in 1919.
+The Irish War of Independence also began in January 1919.
 Because of the resulting partition of Ireland, this was the last United Kingdom general election to include the entire island of Ireland.